sesanchezma/academic-cv/index.md

 colorlinks: true
 ---

-# Sebastián Sánchez-Martínez
+# Sebastián Sánchez-Martínez - CV
-# Academic CV
+Philosophy researcher based at TU Dresden with an interdisciplinary spirit and a focus on reasoning, the rationality of beliefs, and applications to individual improvements in reasoning and decision making.

 <div id="webaddress">
 <a href="sesanchezma@pm.me">sesanchezma@pm.me</a>